 SVHC Candidate List Update 2025

-By: Joe Corbisiero on February 20th, 2025
+By: Joe Corbisiero on August 1st, 2025

-The 5 Substances Added in the SVHC Candidate List 2025 Update
+The 5 Substances Added in the January 2025 SVHC Candidate List Update

-Electronics manufacturers need to be aware of the 5 substances added to the SVHC Candidate List as they may be used in components in their bills of materials (BOMs).
-According to the ECHA, the newly added substances can be found in the manufacturing of electronics, as well as lubricants, greases, and other metal working fluids.
+According to the ECHA, the 5 substances added to the SVHC Candidate List in January can be found in the manufacturing of electronics, as well as lubricants, greases, and other metal working fluids.

 - 6-[(C10-C13)-alkyl-(branched, unsaturated)-2,5-dioxopyrrolidin-1-yl]hexanoic acid (CAS Number: 2156592-54-8)